1769 conclave

-The 1769 papal conclave (15 February – 19 May), was convoked after the death of Pope Clement XIII.
-It elected as his successor Cardinal Lorenzo Ganganelli, who took the name Clement XIV.
+The 1769 papal conclave (15 February – 19 May) was convoked after the death of Pope Clement XIII on 2 February 1769 and ended with the election of Cardinal Giovanni Ganganelli, who took the name Clement XIV.

-Death of Clement XIII
+Death of Pope Clement XIII

 Clement XIII died suddenly on 2 February 1769, a day before the date of the consistory that he had convoked to examine the demands for the general suppression of the Society of Jesus.
 The various courts under the House of Bourbon and the Kingdom of Portugal (under the House of Braganza) had exerted strong pressure on the Holy See to suppress this order through almost the whole of his pontificate.
 In 1759, Jesuits were expelled from Portugal and all its possessions, in 1764 from the Kingdom of France, in 1767 from Spain and in 1768 from the Kingdom of Naples, the Kingdom of Sicily and the Duchy of Parma and Piacenza.
 Clement XIII strongly defended the Society (e.g. in the bull Apostolicum pascendi in 1765), but without success.
-In January 1769 France and Naples seized the papal territories around Avignon, Benevento and Pontecorvo to force the pope to issue a decree for the suppression of the order.
+In January 1769 France and Naples seized the papal territories around Avignon, Benevento, and Pontecorvo to force the pope to issue a decree for the suppression of the order.
 The sudden death of 75-year-old Clement XIII left this difficult decision to his successor.

-Divisions in the College of Cardinals and the candidates to the papacy
+Divisions among the cardinals

 The papal conclave in 1769 was almost completely dominated by the problem of the Society of Jesus.
 The Sacred College of Cardinals was divided into two blocs: pro-Jesuits and anti-Jesuits, but several cardinals were neutral.
-The pro-Jesuit faction, called Zelanti, grouped Italian curial cardinals who opposed the secular influences on the Church.
+The pro-Jesuit faction, called zelanti, grouped Italian curial cardinals who opposed the secular influences on the Church.
 Their leaders were Gian Francesco and Alessandro Albani and cardinal-nephew of the deceased pope Carlo Rezzonico.
 The anti-Jesuit bloc (called also "court faction") grouped crown-cardinals of the Catholic Powers: France, Spain and Naples.
 Respectively ruled at the time by Louis XV of France, Charles III of Spain and Ferdinand III of Sicily/Ferdinand IV of Naples.
 In spite of the national divisions they worked together for the main goal – suppression of the Society of Jesus.
 The Bourbon courts had decided to put the official leadership of this bloc in the hands of the French Cardinal de Bernis.
 He and his colleagues were instructed to block every pro-Jesuit candidature, even with the official exclusion if necessary.
 Several cardinals, among them Lorenzo Ganganelli, did not belong to either faction.